ChrisRDaniels/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions use cookies to create instances or sessions which store user information that remains peristed until the session is ended or terminated.

+JWT stores user information on a randomly generated token that is a string of data holding user information used for authentication.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+Bcrypt is a secure manner to store passwords because it hashes a given password numerous times, sometimes thousands and then used the string created as a comparison when a user enters a password to login and it is hashed the same amount of times.

 3. How are unit tests different from integration and end-to-end testing.

+Unit testing focuses on individual sections of an application alone.

+Integration testing and end to end testing focuses on testing multiple facets of an application working together.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+It requires wide coverage testing as you develop an application to ensure the tested areas are working/performing correctly.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.